by Aramock Nanuck

 One of the other major differences with collaring to marriage is that collar is a series of progressive steps rather than an absolute like marriage.
 Many submissives enter into the lifestyle uncertain of themselves, their interest or long-term desires.
 So collaring follows many patterns associated with that.
 Essentially there are steps of progression as with most professional relationships.

 As many live a poly lifestyle, these rituals can include two or more dominants during the ceremony.
-Ther concept of "only being able to serve one master" results in only one ever taking the vows with the submissive.
-Coupling ceremonies to issuing the contract with which the parties are committing, and should clearly be a major part of the ceremony even to announcing aloud the intent and terms of the commitment.
-The activities around finalizing a contract are very much like the vows before placing the ring the betrothed’s finger.
-As with all ceremonies, they have far more meaning if done in the presence of witnesses who can attest to the commitment made and done with complete of free volition on the part of all parties.
+The concept of "only being able to serve one master" results in only one ever taking the vows with the submissive.
+Coupling ceremonies to issuing the contract with which the parties are committing and should clearly be a major part of the ceremony even to announcing aloud the intent and terms of the commitment.
+The activities around finalizing a contract are very much like the vows before placing the ring on the betrothed’s finger.
+As with all ceremonies, they have far more meaning if done in the presence of witnesses who can attest to the commitment made and done with complete free volition on the part of all parties.

 The ceremony can be led by a third party, typically another dominant from the fetish community.
 The ritual begins with the call of those present to attend and bear witness to the event.
-The leader then asks if the submissive freely and of their own volition without duress enters into this relationship.
+The leader then asks if the submissive freely and their own volition without duress enter into this relationship.
 The leader then asks if the dominant accepts the gift of submission from the supplicant.
 At this point, reading aloud the terms and major details of the commitment occurs, and the parties are asked again if they accept the terms before the witnesses present.
-This where ceremony and ritual physically add significant here as a part of the celebration.
+This where ceremony and ritual physically add significance here as a part of the celebration.

-The convenor then hands the dominant a ritualistic whip, the dominant then strikes be buttocks of the submissive three times.
-“Your punishment serves notice of your service, and represents the commitment I make to your development” is stated by the dominant.
+The convenor then hands the dominant a ritualistic whip; the dominant then strikes be buttocks of the submissive three times.
+“Your punishment serves notice of your service and represents the commitment I make to your development” is stated by the dominant.

 The dominant then takes the submissive by the shoulders and assists them to the nadu.
-The submissive then states “All I am is yours, all I desire is to serve, and seek is your protection.”
+The submissive then states, “All I am is yours, all I desire is to serve, and seek is your protection.”

-The dominant takes then the collar and reveals it high above his head to the audience stating “This collar denotes my commitment to you, and signifies my ownership and acceptance of your gift of service.”
-The dominant the places it on the neck of submissive and states “My property declared for all to realize.”
+The dominant takes then the collar and reveals it high above his head to the audience stating, “This collar denotes my commitment to you, and signifies my ownership and acceptance of your gift of service.”
+The dominant places it on the neck of the submissive and states, “My property declared for all to realize.”

 Those entering a poly situation are now formally introduced to their slave-siblings and the rest of the household.